julianmora93/BitSolution_phase3/README.md

 2. **Build the Project**: Use `npm run build` to compile the TypeScript code.
 3. **Run the Application**: Start the server with `npm start`.
 4. **Run the Application in Dev**: Execute dev mode using `npm run dev`.
+4. **Run the complete Test**: Execute complete test mode using `npm run test`.
+4. **Run the Test Coverga**: Execute test covergae `npm run test:coverage`.
+4. **Run the User Test**: Execute only user test `npm run test:users`.
+4. **Run the Notification Test**: Execute only notification test `npm run test:notification`.

+## Deployment

+The authentication microservice has been fully implemented and integrated into the project.
+The key features delivered include:

+- ✅ **JWT Token Signing**: Implemented using Core Plugin `@fastify/jwt`.
+The token includes scope data and is used for authorizing access to endpoints.
+- ✅ **Scope-Based Authorization**: A Fastify decorator (`fastify.authenticate`) validates JWTs and checks for required scopes per endpoint (`read` or `write`).
+- ✅ **Pagination and Filtering**: The `GET /users` endpoint now accepts pagination (`page`, `limit`) and filtering parameters (`name`, `username`, `email`, `phone`, `website`).
+- ✅ **Comprehensive Unit Tests**: All endpoints and core functionalities are covered with unit tests using Jest, achieving **over 85% test coverage**.
+- ✅ **Mock Plugins for Testing**: Custom Fastify plugin mocks are used to simulate external services like Redis, Prisma, and Axios during tests.
+- ✅ **Containerized Development**: The authentication service is included in the Docker-based development environment, making it easily deployable and reproducible.

+The final result demonstrates effective use of TDD (Test-Driven Development), solid project structure, proper use of third-party libraries, and adherence to the OAuth principles for secured and scoped access.